 HOW TO GET HERE

 One of the best aspects of a Daytona Beach family spring break is its accessibility.
-Come by air in an easy Delta, JetBlue or American Airlines flight — Daytona Beach International Airport is less than five miles from the beachfront, which keeps your logistical coordination requirements to a minimum.
+Come by air in an easy Delta, American Airlines, Sunwing or Silver Airways flight — Daytona Beach International Airport is less than five miles from the beachfront, which keeps your logistical coordination requirements to a minimum.
 Or, if you decide to pack the car and hit the highway, you’re in for a hassle-free drive.
 Two major interstates — I-95 and I-4 — intersect right near Daytona Beach, making travel direct and easy for our out-of-town visitors.
 Other major roads leading to the area include U.S. Highway 1, U.S. Highway 92, and the scenic A1A, which runs along the Atlantic coastline.
 With the accessibility and ease of traveling to Daytona Beach, you’ll spend less time lugging a suitcase and more time lounging beachside.

 WHAT TO DO